KRAS

 Mutations in the Ras proteins leads to defective switching mechanism resulting in an overactive RAS, a major driver in human cancer.
 Of the three, KRAS is the predominantly mutant isoform (85%) followed by NRas (11%) and HRas (4%).
 While mutations are frequently seen at positions G12, G13 and Q61.3; most oncogenic properties are attributed to G12 and G13 mutations.
 Among the three isoforms, mutations in position 12 is most predominantly seen in KRAS.

-How mutant KRAS works?
+How does mutant KRAS works?

 KRAS image 2